A Complete Guide to Villas in Thailand: Locations, Types, and Costs

 Types of Villas Commonly Found in Thailand

-• Urban-edge villas located near expanding city boundaries
+• Urban-edge villas near expanding city boundaries

-• Resort-style villas integrated into managed residential communities
+• Resort-style villas within managed residential communities

 Regional Distribution Overview